 View 27 more humpies & wulffs & stimulators dry flies for sale

-Klinkhammer flies are different from many other parachute dry flies.
+Klinkhammer trout flies are different from many other parachute dry fishing flies.
 The thorax of the fly is designed to hang down 'through' the surface of the water to imitate an emerging insect.

-Because the body pierces through the surface film, it becomes more visible to Trout over a larger distance, as it does not have to rely on the ripple effect happening on the surface.
+Because the body pierces through the surface film, it becomes more visible to trout over larger distances, as these fishing flies do not have to rely on the ripple effect happening on the surface.

 View 17 more klinkhammer dry flies for sale

-The mayfly hatch is a fascinating time of the year for fly fishing, as fish such as trout throw themselves at any fly and feed ferociously.
+The mayfly hatch is a fascinating time of the year for fly fishing, as fish such as trout throw themselves at any fly (artifical fly or not) and feed ferociously.

 Hatches are plentiful now days are becoming warmer, and the fish forget their dangers as they feast upon this ample food source.

 Adult mayflies have a very short life span, their primary purpose is to reproduce.
 The shortest of the mayfly species lives under 5 minutes!
 Because of this they don’t have usable mouths and their digestive systems are filled with air.